root-project/root/misc/rootql/ReadMe.txt

 To install the plugin, after untarring the above file, just drag the ROOTQL.qlgenerator icon to either /Library/QuickLook or to ~/Library/QuickLook.
 You may have to create that folder if it does not exist.
+Once installed you may have to refresh the QL plugin cache by executing:
+   /usr/bin/qlmanage -r

 To build from source, get it from svn using: